RDM - Frequently asked questions

 What opportunities are there to get training in Research Data Management?

-Also, every week, Library Services offer RDM drop-in sessions for researchers who have queries or want to learn more about Research Data Management.
+Also, every week, Libraries and Learning Resources offer RDM drop-in sessions for researchers who have queries or want to learn more about Research Data Management.

 IT Services host regular data drop-in sessions where you can learn more about the services they offer.